UMAprotocol/docs/docs/developers/bot-param.md

 - `INFURA_API_KEY` [optional]: Specify an Infura API key for the bot to use.
 By default this uses a shared key stored in the repo.
 If you experience issues with accessing Infura try adding your own key.
 - `CUSTOM_NODE_URL` [optional]: Specify an Ethereum RPC node URL.
 This can run over `https` or `wss` depending on your preference.
 - `POLLING_DELAY`[optional]: How long the bot should wait (in seconds) before running a polling cycle.
 If excluded the bot defaults to polling every 60 seconds.
-- `COMMON_PRICE_FEED_CONFIG`[optional]: Configuration object used to parameterize the bot's price feed.
+- `PRICE_FEED_CONFIG`[optional]: Configuration object used to parameterize the bot's price feed.
 If excluded then the bot will try and infer the price feed based on the identifier name.
 Optionally, you can override this.
 This config, if provided, contains the following:
   - `type` specifies the configuration of the price feed.
 The `medianizer` provides the median of the price of the identifier over a set of different exchanges.
   - `apiKey` is the key generated in API key section of the Prerequisites.
   - `pair` defines the crypto pair whose price is being fetched as defined in CryptoWatch.
 Ex: `ethbtc`.